-Based upon the results of the Breach Closure Alternatives, this alternative considered only the plan with the +13 ft dune section.
+Based upon the results of the Breach Closure Alternatives analysis, the Proactive Breach Response Plan considered only the template with the +13 ft dune section.
 The cross-section is comparable to the Breach Closure Plan (BCP) with the + 9.5 ft NGVD berm and a +13 ft NGVD dune.
 The berm widths are generally described as 90 ft widths, but with the intent of matching the existing, adjacent shoreline.
 The fill alignment is generally consistent with the unconstrained dune alignment (or as far landward as possible accounting for real estate requirements).